 Unfortunately, it has become a common misconception that filing for bankruptcy will cause you to lose all of your property.
 Very seldom is this actually true.
 In most cases, the people who file bankruptcy in California – also known as “filers,” “debtors,” or “bankruptcy petitioners” – can keep much of their property and protect their assets by using bankruptcy exemptions.
 Chapter 7 exemptions can potentially protect your home, your car, and other valuable assets and belongings from sale or liquidation by the bankruptcy trustee.
 Keep reading to hear Sacramento bankruptcy attorneys explain how bankruptcy exemptions work, and see a comparison of the state exemption systems (System 1 and System 2) available to California debtors.

 When a debtor files bankruptcy with help from a Sacramento Chapter 7 lawyer, his or her assets and personal belongings become part of what is known as the “bankruptcy estate.”
-The bankruptcy court which is handling the filer’s case – that typically being the U.S. Bankruptcy Court for the Eastern District of California, Sacramento Division, for residents of the Sacramento area – will appoint a trustee to administer (manage) the bankruptcy estate.
+The bankruptcy court designated to handle the filer’s case – which is typically the U.S. Bankruptcy Court for the Eastern District of California, Sacramento Division for residents of the Sacramento area – will appoint a trustee to administer (manage) the bankruptcy estate.
 In Chapter 7, which is also called “liquidation bankruptcy,” the trustee’s role involves:

 - Assessing the value of the debtor’s assets, which must be itemized on the debtor’s bankruptcy forms.

 - Selling nonexempt assets to help certain creditors recoup their financial losses.

 - Distributing proceeds from the sale amongst creditors.